JCKelley-CYBR/CrowdStrike-IdentityProtection-XSOAR/README.md

 ## Use Cases:
 - Pulling incidents from CrowdStrike Identity Protection API into Cortex XSOAR
+- Set incident state and send comments to CrowdStrike Identity Protection API from Cortex XSOAR

 ## Configuration Steps:
 1. Navigate to **Settings** > **Integrations** and click **BYOI**.